MayankK806926/MayankK806926/README.md

 - **[TicTacToeAI](https://github.com/yourusername/TicTacToeAI)**: An implementation of the classic Tic-Tac-Toe game with an AI opponent. *(Built using Python with Minimax algorithm.)*
 - **[Jaipur_Metro_Navigator](https://github.com/yourusername/Jaipur_Metro_Navigator)**: A navigation tool for the Jaipur Metro system. *(Provides routes, fares, and station information.)*

-## 📈 GitHub Stats
-*(You can add GitHub stats using services like [GitHub Readme Stats](https://github.com/anuraghazra/github-readme-stats) or manually insert images.)*

 ## 🤝 Connect with Me
 Let's connect and collaborate!